mpark/wg21/MANUAL.md

 ## Project Layouts

-The framework provides two Makefile fragments for common project layouts.
+The framework provides two Makefile fragments for common project layouts, `flat.mk` and `paper.mk`.
+Note that there is no need to stress about choosing a layout, since the two layouts can co-exist.

 ### Flat Project Layout

-Use [`flat.mk`](https://github.com/mpark/wg21/blob/master/flat.mk) when all papers live in one directory and outputs should be written to a common output directory.
+Use [`flat.mk`](https://github.com/mpark/wg21/blob/master/flat.mk) for all the papers that live at the top-level directory.
+The outputs should be written to a common output directory.

 ```text
 wg21-papers/